Privacy policy

 Data subjects can contact our data protection officer directly at any time with any questions relating to data protection.

-The data protection officer of the controller is
+The data protection officer for the data controller is:

 Björn-Lars Kuhn